-This book provides information on the arrangements for the payment of Medicare benefits for optometric consultations by optometrists who undertake to participate in the benefits arrangements and by optometrists acting on their behalf.
+This book provides information on the arrangements for the payment of Medicare benefits for optometric services by optometrists who undertake to participate in the benefits arrangements and by optometrists acting on their behalf.
 These arrangements operate under the Health Insurance Act 1973 (as amended).

-Section 1 of this book contains an outline of the arrangements for optometric consultation benefits and notes for the guidance of participating optometrists, including addresses of the Department and the Health Insurance Commission.
+Section 1 of this book contains an outline of the arrangements for optometric benefits and notes for the guidance of participating optometrists, including addresses of the Department and Medicare Australia.